-There are many things to do in Venice besides take a gondola ride.
+There are many things to do in Venice besides taking a gondola ride.
 The whole pensolon (municipality) of Venice is divided into 6 boroughs: Cannaregio, Castello, Dorsoduro, San Marco, San Polo, and Santa Croce.
 All have charming places to visit and delicious eats and drinks.

-Things to do in Venice, Italy
+Best Things to do in Venice, Italy

 Taxi Down the Grand Canal

-It’s also a much better value than a gondola as prices are pretty comparable and you cover a lot more water in a speedboat.
-The higher end private water taxis will even include sparkling wine and snacks, but you’ll have to pay around €125 an hour.
+It’s also a much better value than a gondola as prices are comparable, and you cover much more water in a speedboat.
+The higher-end private water taxis will include sparkling wine and snacks, but you’ll have to pay around €125 an hour.

 Celebrate the Carnevale Festival

 That is in February when the city celebrates Carnival.
 Nearly three million people dress in masquerade costumes and head to balls around the city.
-The festivities date back to the Renaissance when Venetians would wear gilded masks, feathered hats, black capes, and gowns.
+The festivities date back to the Renaissance, when Venetians would wear gilded masks, feathered hats, black capes, and gowns.

 Explore the Residential Neighborhoods

-Once you pry away from the busier areas of San Marco, Cannaregio, and San Polo you’ll find the neighborhoods of Castello and Dorsoduro.
-In a city that can feel crowded at any time of year you finally get the chance to breathe in the neighborhoods.
+Once you pry away from the busier areas of San Marco, Cannaregio, and San Polo, you’ll find the neighborhoods of Castello and Dorsoduro.
+In a city that can feel crowded anytime, you finally get the chance to breathe in these neighborhoods.
 That’s why they are our absolute favorite areas of Venice.

-It’s best just to wander as you’ll find quiet canals, laundry air drying, food markets, and small independent shops.
+It’s best to wander as you’ll find quiet canals, laundry air drying, food markets, and small independent shops.
 We even found ourselves exploring an old hardware shop full of brass fixtures from the city’s past one day.

 Head to the Top of the Campanile

 There are plenty of places to catch a view of Venice, but none are as grand as the view from the Campanile.
-From the top of the famed bell tower next to the St Mark’s Basilica, you can see all of Venice unfold.
-Don’t worry about having to take the steps as there is an elevator in the interior that takes you to the top.
+From the top of the famed bell tower next to St Mark’s Basilica, you can see all of Venice unfold.
+Don’t worry about having to take the steps, as there is an elevator in the interior that takes you to the top.

-Catch the views from San Giorgio Maggiore
+Catch the Views from San Giorgio Maggiore

 Photograph the Santa Maria della Salute

 That location places it smack dab in just about every photograph of Venice, including the opening one of this article.
-The church is made of beautiful white Istrian stone and it’s decorated by more than 100 unique statues.
+The church is made of beautiful white Istrian stone, and over 100 unique statues decorate it.
 It’s all worth approaching the church and enjoying the impressive facade and scale.

 The Peggy Guggenheim Collection

-As former New Yorkers, we’re familiar with the Guggenheim in the New York.
+As former New Yorkers, we’re familiar with the Guggenheim in New York.
 However, most people don’t know there is a lesser-known Guggenheim museum in Venice.
-Peggy Guggenheim was the daughter of Benjamin Guggenheim and niece of Solomon R. Guggenheim the American mining tycoon.
+Peggy Guggenheim was the daughter of Benjamin Guggenheim and niece of Solomon R. Guggenheim, the American mining tycoon.
 She was an avid art collector and lived in Venice for nearly 30 years.

 Teatro La Fenice

 It’s hard to consider this a thing to do in Venice, but Burano is a wonderful day trip from Venice.
-Homes on the island of Burano are painted in a myriad of colors and it’s likely you’ve seen the charming town in postcards and magazines before.
+Homes on the island of Burano are painted in many colors, and you’ve likely seen the charming town in postcards and magazines before.

-Take a walk down Venice’s Widest Street
+Take a Walk Down Venice’s Widest Street

-Head to Via Garibaldi which is Venice’s widest street.
-It’s actually a former canal that has since been filled and is now lined with bars, restaurants, and shops.
+Head to Via Garibaldi, which is Venice’s widest street.
+It’s a former canal that has since been filled and is now lined with bars, restaurants, and shops.
 The added space makes the street feel more at home in a small provincial Italian town than in Venice.